cjps91/amw/README.md

 You may need to test data so, once you have the database and the API running, run the file named test.js that you will find at api/data.

 You also have an Insomnia file in that folder, in case you want to do a more extensive approach to your manual API testing.
 Remember to log in to the existing user or create and login to a new user.
 This API uses tokens, so save your token, you may need it.
-This poject is ready to use Mocha and Chai for testing, so you can use that too.
+This project is ready to use Mocha and Chai for testing, so you can use that too.

 And...
 There you go!